 You can easily do it with the help of free third-party tools, continue reading the following method.

-Using CBackup is a better way to make Dropbox only sync certain folders.
-CBackup is a free cloud backup service that can help users back up files on their computers to Dropbox in a professional way.
-The service supports multiple mainstream cloud storage services, including Google Drive, OneDrive, etc.
+Using CBackup is a better way to make Dropbox only sync certain folders, which means that you could make Dropbox exclude file types that you don't want to sync.
+CBackup is a free cloud backup service that can help you to sync and back up files on their computers to Dropbox in a professional way.
+The service supports multiple mainstream cloud storage services, including Google Drive, OneDrive, Dropbox, etc.

 CBackup can select the folders that need to be synced to the cloud, so you can easily exclude files from Dropbox and let Dropbox sync specific folders.
 Read the following steps and start the operation: